MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 ### Publishing to the Play Store

-If we're happy with the testing of the app, we're ready to publish it to the Google Play Store.
+If you've tested the app on your device and you learned how to setup the asset link in the previous section, then you're ready to publish the app to the Google Play Store.

 If you don't already have a developer account for the Google Play Console, you will need to [create one](https://play.google.com/apps/publish/signup/).
 At the time of writing this involves a one-time $25 USD fee.